Watch India vs West Indies ICC Champions Trophy match live onlineAuthor : Supriya June 11, 2013 0

 NEW DELHI, INDIA: After giving a stunning performance in the last match, Team India is all set to face West Indies today.
-Although the Caribbeans are looking really strong at the moment, India is the favorite to win the match today, feel cricket enthusiasts.
+Although West Indies is looking really strong at the moment, team India is the favorite to win the match today, say cricket experts.

-''India's batting just a little better than WI's, and WI's bowling just a little better than India's.
-Classic contest,'' says a tweet from Shekhar Khera.
-The India vs West Indies match is scheduled to begin at 3.00 pm IST.
+”India’s batting just a little better than WI’s, and WI’s bowling just a little better than India’s.
+Classic contest,” says a tweet from Shekhar Khera.
+The India vs West Indies match is schedules to being at 3.00 pm IST.

-Twitter is also now abuzz with the fact that India is facing West indies on English soil for the first time after the famous 1983 World Cup victory. ''The last time Ind and WI met on English soil was in the 1983 World Cup finals.
-After 30 yrs, #IndvsWI meet again for #ct13,'' says a tweet from Krish, who echoes the views of several others.
+Twitter is also now abuzz with the fact that India is facing West indies on English soil for the first time after 1983. ”The last time Ind and WI met on English soil was in the 1983 World Cup finals.
+After 30 yrs, #IndvsWI meet again for #ct13,” says a tweet from Krish, who echoes the views of several others.

 No matter who wins, this surely seems to be a cricket match one should not miss.
 So, if for some reason you are unable to watch the match on TV, you can watch it live online.
 Star Sports is providing an official live streaming of the ICC Champions Trophy 2013 on its website.
 To watch India vs West Indies match live on Star Sports, click here.

 Also, for those of you prefer getting live updates, ESPNCricinfo provides ball to ball updates, commentary scores.
 Click here for live updates from ESPNCricinfo.
 Here are a few other websites that provide live updates and scores of the India-Australia match: Cricbuzz, Cricketnirvana and so on.
 BCCI official website displays the live scorecard and commentary.